BA programs: "English - Linguistics"

-- With English literature, for students interested in doing all their studies within the department of English Literature & Lingusitics.
+- BA in Linguistics with English literature, for students interested in doing all their studies within the department of English Literature & Lingusitics.
 Requirements

-- With Brain Science, for students who want to focus on language processing and brain research.
+- BA in Linguistics with Brain Science, for students who want to focus on language processing and brain research.
 Requirements

 - Unplanned double major: equal specialization in linguistics and another area of studies (in any other department which offers a double major).
 Requirements